By James Razko

-Every known living organism sleeps.
+Every known organism has periods of inactivity that could be called sleep.
 The author posits that wakefulness (activity) likely evolved out of life’s first state, sleep (inactivity).

 We sleep in a biphasic cycle, alternating between NREM (nonrapid eye movement) sleep and REM (rapid eye movement) sleep every 90 minutes, beginning with NREM.

 In spite of the alternating 90 minute cycle, NREM and REM sleep are not spread evenly throughout the night.
 Most of your NREM sleep happens at the beginning of the night, while most of your REM sleep occurs in the last few hours.
 For this reason, if you wake up two hours early, you will lose 60-90% of your REM sleep.
 Similarly, if you go to bed two hours late, you will lose much of your NREM sleep.

 Besides the bi-phasic sleep cycle, hunter-gatherer tribes across the globe and entire countries like Spain, especially in hotter climates, enjoy a (siesta) bi-phasic sleep pattern, sleeping 7 hours (with 7-8 hours spent in bed at night), and taking a nap of 30-60 minutes in the afternoon.

 Having evolved to take naps, most people will experience a brief lowering of alertness sometime in the afternoon, known as— postprandial alertness dip.
 So, avoid giving presentations after lunch.
 Because, no matter how entertaining you may be—fighting evolution is a losing battle.